-Shahram Shiva is a performance poet, award-winning translator and scholar of Rumi, author of several books and a recording artist.
+Shahram Shiva is a performance poet, award-winning translator and scholar of Rumi, teacher of advanced spirituality, author of several books and a recording artist.
 He is known for rich and entrancing concerts and performances and captivating talks and lectures.

-Shahram Shiva was born in Persia to a family of Jewish heritage and migrated to the US in his mid teens.
+Shahram Shiva was born in Rumi's province in Persia to a family of Jewish heritage and migrated to the US in his mid teens.
 In Shiva's events original songs and Rumi poems are performed in unique and passionate style with various musical groups.

 Shiva's translations of original Rumi poems have also been utilized by Western Rumi interpreters and have appeared in over 50 publications and many recordings.